4d/docs/website/translated_docs/de/Extensions/develop-components.md

 title: Developing Components
 ---

-A 4D component is a set of 4D methods and forms representing one or more functionalities that can be [installed and used in 4D applications](Concepts/components.md).
+A 4D component is a set of 4D functions, methods, and forms representing one or more functionalities that can be [installed and used in 4D applications](Concepts/components.md).
 Sie können z.
 B. eine 4D E-Mail Komponente entwickeln, die alle Aspekte von Senden, Empfangen und Speichern von E-Mails in 4D Anwendungen verwaltet.

 You can develop 4D components for your own needs and keep them private.
 You can also [share your components with the 4D community](https://github.com/topics/4d-component).